FrannSegarra/sales/README.md

 will be success, once is success the qualification starts.

 ### Qualification
-Once the client is already validated, there is a fake method to qualificate the client with a score (a random number between 0 and 100), them the prospect is created with the current data.
+Once the client is already validated, there is a fake method to qualificate the client with a score (a random number between 0 and 100), then the prospect is created with the current data.

 ## Prospects